Yelp/paasta/docs/source/deploy_groups.rst

 In almost all cases, you want the list of deploy groups in ``deploy.yaml`` (the ``step`` entries under ``pipeline``, except for the special build/test steps) to match the set of ``deploy_group``s defined in your kubernetes.yaml / tron.yaml / adhoc.yaml.
 If an instance has a ``deploy_group`` that is not defined in deploy.yaml, or your Jenkins pipeline has not run since you added the deploy.yaml entry, PaaSTA won't know what version of your container image this instance should run.
-If a deploy group is specified as a ``step`` in deploy.yaml but is not referenced in any kubernetes/adhoc/tron.yaml, this deployment step will have no effect.
+If a deploy group is specified as a ``step`` in deploy.yaml but is not referenced in any kubernetes/adhoc/tron.yaml, this Deployment step will have no effect.

 The ``paasta validate`` command can help you check that the ``deploy_group`` parameter on each of your instances is defined in deploy.yaml.